INSPIRE-MIF/caniuse/README.md

 ## Welcome to CanIUse INSPIRE

-In this repository we document which features of INSPIRE GML and any alternative encodings (such as the GeoJSON encoding currently under development) can be used in which software.
-This repository is created as part of the MIG 2017.3 work to improve INSPIRE Data Usability.
+In this repository we document which features of INSPIRE GML and any alternative encodings (such as the GeoJSON encoding currently under development) can be used in which software product.
+This repository is created as part of the MIG 2017.3 work to improve the usability of INSPIRE Data.

 We will test several client applications, including but not limited to:

 * Esri ArcMap 10.5
 * QGIS 3.4
 * OpenLayers 3
-* Leaflet
+* Leaflet 1.4.0
 * GDAL/OGR
 * Safe Software FME
 * wetransform hale studio